 excerpts from full-length novel and drawings from inktober 2018

-Kneeling in the rubble, the girl, now fifteen, let her fingertip move across the page.
+Kneeling in the rubble, the girl, now sixteen, let her fingertip move across the page.
 She knew that her touch destroyed the brittle leaf pages, but she couldn’t keep herself from feeling the letterforms.
 Allowing her fingertip to sweep across them, to be a part of their dark dance against the white nothing.
 How the individual lines formed a gesture and the gesture formed into a word.
 And from a word, meaning.
 That incomprehensible moment of understanding.
 First there was no meaning, then the next, there was.

 She read the words and began to feel the familiar tug as the world from the story book started to pull her away from this one.
 The images in her mind grew sharper; scents and tastes she’d never experienced but so perfectly described now became a part of her memories.
 She was transported.